-Many adults higher personal trainers to help them with their fitness program.
+Many adults hire personal trainers to help them with their fitness program.
 There are many types of personal trainers.
 Body transformations, weight loss, strength training, cardiovascular fitness and endurance and general fitness.
 All of these might be different goals.
-One of the challenges that all personal trainer space when they get an adult client is that adults have passed body imbalances, injuries and move with pain.
+One of the challenges that all personal trainer’s face, when they get an adult client, is that adults have body imbalances, injuries and move with pain.
 The first goal of an educated personal trainer is to get the client out of pain.
 Rehabilitate all their imbalances and injuries.
 This is where the deficit lies in many personal trainers.
 They don’t have enough experience and education to rehabilitate the client.
 What they do is they just start a program tailored to the client’s needs or goals.
 This is not enough because as the client progresses.
 Their body distortions, imbalances, and injuries will prevent them from making further progress.
-The important factor is to have a personal trainer is not only experienced in corrective exercise but also in physical rehabilitation, muscle testing, and any kind of scope that will help the client move without pain.
+The important factor is to have a personal trainer who is not only experienced in corrective exercise but also in physical rehabilitation, muscle testing, and any kind of scope that will help the client move without pain.

 In my practice.
 Every personal training session is an assessment in itself.
 As I start to warm up my client and progress to a higher intensity.
 I always catch some form of in balance or incorrect movement.
 This is where I stop the session and correct the problem.
 There is not one workout session that I don’t have to do this.
 Because of many adults even if they have a lifetime of exercise experience have tremendous imbalances in their bodies.
 Just letting the client continue with bad form and technique is an injustice to them.